Want the secondhand scoop?

 Instagram

-We talk a lot about Instagram here at The Vintage Seeker, as it’s visually driven and one of the longest-running social media platforms.
+Instagram is visually driven and one of the longest-running social media platforms.
 It also now has marketplace capabilities, not to mention a massive audience — we’re talking over 2.4 billion monthly active users.

 Instagram’s ubiquitousness for personal use means that it’s become one of the most popular places to sell vintage online — rather than relying on buyers to check their dedicated shopping apps regularly, sellers can connect with potential shoppers on an app that they are probably already using anyway.